kieme/dainty/library/dacli/dainty_dacli.md

   "(value@n=[<array_0>,<array_1>,<array_n>])"
 ```

 The definition notation does not define what the value must be or how it is tested for validity, for it is the responsibility of the internal software.
-This design decision significantly reduce the complexity required of sdcli.
-The sdcli implementation may provide a value checking mechanism, it is just not part of the sdcli notation interface.
+This design decision significantly reduce the complexity required of dacli.
+The dacli implementation may provide a value checking mechanism, it is just not part of the dacli notation interface.
 This will later be addressed in more detail.

 ##### 1.4. result path@n=